 How many pages would it take for you to write the story of you?
 This story will contain your most intimate details such as height, eye color, facial structure, heart size, hair patterns and all the other details that make you unique.
-The team at Lulu learned the answer (see below) to this question when we partnered with scientist and entrepreneur Riccardo Sabatini in preparation for his TED Talk: How to Read the Genome and Build a Human Being.
+The team at Lulu learned the answer (see below) to this question when we partnered with scientist and entrepreneur Riccardo Sabatini to create The Human Code in preparation for his TED Talk: How to Read the Genome and Build a Human Being.

 Printing and binding the DNA coding for one human being had never been done before.
 The schedule was tight, but our teams and the printer pulled together to make history.

 Although not included in the official TED talk video, at the conclusion of his presentation, Sabatini offered to give away printed volumes to attendees.
 Apparently, there was quite the “scrum” to get a copy.

 The Human Code Project